javadho/lattice-design-compression/README.md

 # lattice-design-compression
-Predicting the design of 5 TPMS lattice structures using compression tests

 I worked on this project during my master's thesis titled *Machine Learning Assisted Design of UV Curable Resin-based Lattice Structures for Additive Manufacturing* at the University of Regina.
 I'll first describe the problem I encountered and how I gathered the data.
 Then, I'll explain the methods I used to develop the prediction model.

 ## Project Description